National Cyber Security Awareness

 Fiscal Year 2018 Increase number of industry partner participation and strengthen private-public collaboration opportunities.
 Create new, creative, and innovative materials/collateral that gain national coverage and partner support.
 Capitalize on any new social media platforms and utilize existing platforms for increased social media presence than captured in 2017.
 Secure senior level leadership from industry to support NCSAM efforts and participate/speak at key events where possible.

-Fiscal Year 2019 Estimated to develop new content, collateral, and campaign materials for awareness raising across the nation.
-Increase number of industry partner participation and involvement in consumer/employee cybersecurity awareness to include participation in National Cybersecurity Awareness Month.
-Assist DHS with tracking and analyzing success metrics of campaigns and messaging.
+Fiscal Year 2020 Developed new content, collateral, and campaign materials for awareness raising across the nation.
+Increased numbers of industry partner participation and involvement in consumer/employee cybersecurity awareness to include participation in National Cybersecurity Awareness Month.
+Assisted DHS with tracking and analyzing success metrics of campaigns and messaging.
 Lead content and messaging on social media for awareness messages.

 Authorization